EmreDay1/AtlasGPT/README.md

 # Map_GPT
-A nlp model which creates maps!
+A nlp model which creates maps from prompts!